 You still get the same authentic process and flavor of siphon brewed coffee, it just doesn’t require nearly as much cleanup.

-Your siphon orb comes with its own handle, and the basin resembles that of a standard coffee carafe in just about any machine you’ve ever used.
+Your siphon orb comes with its own handle, and the basin resembles a standard coffee carafe in almost any machine you’ve ever used.

 Siphon coffee requires a thorough filtering process, otherwise you’re just drinking failed Turkish coffee.